When It Is Normal

 A normal skin lump found at the back of a person’s head, typically at the base part of the skull area.

 A bony lump seen behind the lower area of each ear.

 A skin lump at the lower breastbone (sternum) area.

 Many athletes also develop lumps from time to time in different parts of their bodies due to their physical training and activities.

-Some other things to consider to know that a visible skin lump is normal:
+Some other signs that visible skin lump is normal is if it: